dano/aioprocessing/README.md

 executor using `asyncio.run_in_executor()`.
-It does *not* re-implement multiprocessing using asynchronous I/O. This means there is extra overhead added when you use `aioprocessing` objects instead of `multiprocessing` objects, because each one is generally introducing at least one `Threading.Thread` object, along with a `ThreadPoolExecutor`.
+It does *not* re-implement multiprocessing using asynchronous I/O. This means there is extra overhead added when you use `aioprocessing` objects instead of `multiprocessing` objects, because each one is generally introducing at least one [`threading.Thread`](https://docs.python.org/2/library/threading.html#thread-objects) object, along with a `ThreadPoolExecutor`.
 It also means that all the normal risks you get when you mix threads with fork apply here, too.